Educational Podcast From ARUP Laboratories

 Other Biomarkers in Early-Stage Disease

-The 2022 American Society of Clinical Oncology (ASCO) recommendations address prognostic biomarker panels that may be useful in guiding decisions about adjuvant therapy for patients with early-stage invasive breast cancer and known ER+/PR+/HER2- status.
+The 2022 American Society of Clinical Oncology (ASCO) and the National Comprehensive Cancer Network (NCCN) recommendations address prognostic biomarker panels that may be useful in guiding decisions about adjuvant therapy for patients with early-stage invasive breast cancer and known ER-positive/PR-positive/HER2-negative status.
 The results of this testing may help a clinician determine if a patient would benefit from adjuvant therapy and may predict the likelihood of breast cancer recurrence.
-Oncotype DX, EndoPredict, Mammaprint, and Prosigna are four representative multigene tests that are commercially available; specifics about these tests are detailed in the following table.
+Refer to the NCCN for guidance on available multigene assays.

 Certain other biomarkers may be useful in guiding decisions about adjuvant endocrine therapy and chemotherapy when multigene assays are not available.
 Ki67 expression may be used in conjunction with other factors to guide decisions concerning postmenopausal patients with early-stage breast cancer.
-Immunohistochemistry 4 (IHC4) scores may be useful in postmenopausal patients with node-negative cancer or with 1-3 positive nodes, as long as the score has been validated by the performing laboratory.
+Immunohistochemistry 4, an algorithm that combines ER, PR, HER2, and Ki67 results into a single score, may be useful in postmenopausal patients with node-negative cancer or with 1-3 positive nodes, as long as the score has been validated by the performing laboratory.

 Other Biomarkers in Metastatic Disease